 4. Get friends and family to help you out

 Now, this can be a bit of a crapshoot when it comes to savings.
-In some instances, this can cause you more stress than anything else, so it’s worth spending a little more money in order to hire a moving company.
+In some instances, this can cause you more stress than anything else, so it’s worth spending a little more money in order to hire a cross country moving company.
 In other instances, it’ll work out fine – you just need to know your dynamic with family and friends.

 You’ll also need to be certain that you have everything available for renting a moving van – you’ll be loading it all yourselves, and having your family and friends helping you can make it go much more quickly.